 The obligor is required to prepare a list of indicators for identifying persons and transactions for which there are grounds for suspicion that they involve money laundering, terrorist financing, or the financing of the proliferation of weapons of mass destruction.
-When preparing the list of indicators, the obligor must include those indicators developed by the competent authority, which are published on the website of the Administration for the Prevention of Money Laundering.
+When preparing the list of indicators, the obligor must include those indicators developed by the competent authority, which are published on the website of the Games of chance Administration and Administration for the Prevention of Money Laundering.